ibm-cloud-docs/bare-metal/network-options.md

 {: important}

 If you selected **None** for port redundancy, you might see an option that includes the word **unbonded**.
 These options account for specific interactions between our default port bonding configurations and PXE booting.
 They are only relevant in older pods, such as **`dal12.pod01`**, and **`wdc04.pod01`**.
 By default, all ports are configured into a redundant bond, even if not all ports are active, allowing for a seamless redundancy upgrade in the future.
 However, this default bonding can prevent PXE booting in some locations.
 The option causes ports to _not_ be configured within a bond by default, regardless of the number of active interfaces.
 Modern data centers do not have a conflict with PXE booting and our default bonding configuration.
 Avoid use of this feature unless instructed by IBM Sales or Support.

+For more information about network performance on {{site.data.keyword.baremetal_long}}, check out this [blog post](https://www.ibm.com/cloud/blog/how-fast-is-the-network-on-ibm-cloud-part-1-bare-metal-servers).

 ### 25 Gbps port speed
 {: 25gb-port-speed}